natabramov/cshack/README.md

-This is a hack for Counter-Strike:Global Offensive, where this activates the console variable, 'r_drawothermodels', through overwriting in-memory instruction bytes in the CS:GO process memory.
+This is a hack for Counter-Strike : Global Offensive, where this activates the console variable, 'r_drawothermodels', through overwriting in-memory instruction bytes in the CS:GO process memory.

 This project was completed through practicing with bots, and is updated for the latest patch.
 The explanation for this project is below.